AdobeDocs/experience-manager-cloud-manager.en/help/using/custom-code-quality-rules.md

 The legacy Foundation Components (i.e. components under `/libs/foundation`) have been deprecated for several AEM releases in favor of the [Core Components.](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) Usage of the legacy Foundation Components as the basis for custom components, whether by overlay or inheritance, is discouraged and should be converted to the corresponding core component.

 This conversion can be facilitated by the [AEM Modernization Tools.](https://opensource.adobe.com/aem-modernize-tools/)

-### Only Supported Run mode Names and Ordering Should Be Used {#oakpal-supported-runmodes}

-* **Key**: SupportedRunmode
-* **Type**: Code Smell
-* **Severity**: Minor
-* **Since**: Version 2021.2.0

-AEM Cloud Service enforces a strict naming policy for run mode names and a strict ordering for those run modes.
-The list of supported run modes can be found in the [Deploying to AEM as a Cloud Service documentation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/implementing/deploying/overview.html#runmodes) and any deviation from this is identified as an issue.

 ### Custom Search Index Definition Nodes Must Be Direct Children of /oak:index {#oakpal-custom-search}